bryancshepherd/oldjekyllwebsite/_posts/2015-5-27-Setting up Bluehost DNS for a GitHub Jekyll blog.md

 For posterity, here is how to set up the Bluehost DNS settings to point to a GitHub blog served from the default user page repository, i.e., `<username>.github.io`.
 This information is current as of 5-27-2015.

-When switching to a Jekyll/GitHub-based blog I found the available directions for setting up the DNS rather unhelpful.
-In Googling for additional informatino, many of the top search results contradicted each other or were out of date.
-Additionally, there was nothing specifically related to my hosting provider - Bluehost.

-For posterity, here is how to setup the Bluehost DNS settings to point to a GitHub blog served from the default user page repository, i.e., `<username>.github.io`.
-This information is current as of 5-27-2015.

 #### Edit your CNAME file

 Setting up the user page repository is out of scope here, so I'm assuming you have all of that done already.
 If not, there are a number of Google results that will help you with that.